 Watermelon Sorbet

-4 cups watermelon puree*
+4 cups watermelon puree*1 cup sugar

 1 cup water